vatpac-technology/sops/docs/aerodromes/classd/Archerfield.md

 ### Departures
-Helicopters comply with fixed wing outbound procedures.
+Helicopters depart the zone via any of the [designated outbound routes](#vfr-departure-procedures).
 Departures shall be parallel to and clear of the duty runways.

+#### Uni Departure
-Departures with intended entry into BN CTR northbound shall advise AF SMC on taxi with "Uni Departure".
-Aircraft on the "Uni Departure" depart via UQLD at `A010` thence contact BN TCU for airways clearance.
+Departures with intended entry into BN CTR northbound shall depart the zone via the **Uni Departure**.
+Aircraft on the Uni Departure depart via UQLD at `A010`, then contact BN TCU for airways clearance.
 No heads-up coordination with BN TCU is required.

 !!! phraseology
     **TUY:** "Archer Tower, helicopter TUY, northen pad, for uni departure, ready"
     **AF ADC:** "TUY, Archer Tower, northen pad, cleared for takeoff"
     **TUY:** "Cleared for takeoff, northen pad, TUY"

 ### Arrivals
-Helicopters comply with fixed wing inbound procedures.
-Pilots shall nominate the required HLS on first contact with AF ADC.
-Helicopters may be instructed to overfly the runway complex not below `A005` for a short circuit to the designated HLS.
+Helicopters enter the zone from any of the [designated inbound reporting points](#vfr-arrival-procedures).
+Pilots shall nominate their desired HLS on first contact with AF ADC.
+If necessary, helicopters may be instructed to overfly the runway complex not below `A005` for a short circuit to the designated HLS.

 !!! phraseology
     **82Y:** "Archer Tower, helicopter 82Y, UQLD A010, recieved Foxtrot, inbound northern pad"